Roopa Ganguly: Personal life

 Ganguly was married to Dhrubo Mukerjee, a mechanical engineer hailing from West Bengal, Kolkata from 1992 until 2007.
 They have one child, a son, born in 1997, Aakash Mukherjee.
 She was in a live-in relationship with the Bengali singer Dibyendu Mukherjee.
 They lived in Ganguly's flat in Mumbai until the end of their relationship.
 Ganguly maintained a pleasant formality whenever she met Mukherjee after their separation.

-Awards and recognitions
+Accolades and recognitions

-Awards
+Accolades

-Ganguly had won numerous awards, including a National Award, Bengal Film Journalists' Association Awards two times and Kalakar Awards three times.
+Ganguly has won numerous awards, including a National Award, Bengal Film Journalists' Association Awards two times and Kalakar Awards three times.
 In 2011, she was awarded the National Film Award for Best Female Playback Singer for rendering her voice in Aditi Roy's Bengali film Abosheshey.
 She was awarded for her husky and haunting voice in the songs Dure Kothay and Aji Bijan Ghare.